Exawind/exawind-manager/docs/index.rst

      Stage: 0.00s.
 Cmake: 0.00s.
 Build: 8.21s.
 Install: 8.02s.
 Analysis: 0.78s.
 Post-install: 0.17s.
 Total: 17.32s
    [+] /Users/user/exawind-manager/spack/opt/spack/darwin-ventura-m1/apple-clang-15.0.0/amr-wind-main-mynrqjmh342mfhabxi5spxglxpdw5imj

-Note the time in which it took to build ``amr-wind`` (17s), showing that the previous build objects were re-used and only the files that changed were built.
+Note the time in which it took to build ``amr-wind`` (17s), showing that the previous build objects were reused and only the files that changed were built.

 Now we can run the unit tests again: